-Policy Measure/Indicator Intervention Levels Trend/Target Data Comments Policy M24: Restoration and aftercare Sites restored in a timely manner and to a satisfactory standard.
+Measure/Indicator Intervention Levels Trend/Target Data Comments Sites restored in a timely manner and to a satisfactory standard.
 One site left unrestored for prolonged period of time.
 Restoration of one site does not achieve environmental enhancements and/or benefits to the community in accordance with Plan expectations.
 Sites restored in a timely manner.
 Site restored to a satisfactory standard.
 2018/19 (Baseline) No. Sites: One (Brookhurst Wood) - extension of time for change of restoration plans 2019/20 No. Applications: 2 (67%) 2020/21 No. Applications: 0 2021/22 No. Applications: 1 (50%) - variation of an existing permission for continued extraction and restoration at Heath End Quarry.
 NB: Data shows number of applications for restoration of a former quarry.
-A list of current and former quarries and their restoration status is presented in 'Appendix B: Mineral Sites in West Sussex'.
+2022/23 No. Applications: 0 A list of current and former quarries and their restoration status is presented in 'Appendix B: Mineral Sites in West Sussex'.
 There are a number of sites that are undergoing restoration, some of which are subject to fees monitoring visits.
 Some sites are not being restored as quickly as hoped.
 Where applicable, these are being addressed through current planning applications.

-Policy M25: Community engagement Number of sites permitted with liaison committees Downward trend in the number of sites with liaison committees.
-Increase in the number liaison committees 2018/19 (Baseline) No. Applications: 1 2019/20 No. Applications: 0 2020/21 No. Applications: 0 2021/22 No. Applications: 0 Policy M26: Maximising the use of secondary and recycled aggregates Number of planning permissions permitted per annum where the use of recycled and secondary aggregate has been considered as part of the proposal A downward trend in the production capacity and tonnage of secondary and recycled materials.
-Upward trend 2018/19 (Baseline) No. Applications: 0 2019/20 No. Applications: 1 2020/21 No. Applications: 0 2021/22 No. Applications: 0
+Policy M25: Community Engagement

+Measure/Indicator Intervention Levels Trend/Target Data Comments

+Number of sites permitted with Downward trend in the number of Increase in the number liaison 2018/19 (Baseline)

+liaison committees sites with liaison committees. committees No. Applications: 1

+2019/20

+No. Applications: 0

+2020/21

+No. Applications: 0

+2021/22

+No. Applications: 0

+2022/23

+No. Applications: 0